Point vortices on the sphere: stability of relative equilibria: Introduction

-Relative equilibria are dynamical trajectories that are generated by the action of a 1-parameter subgroup of the symmetry group.
+Relative equilibria (\re) are dynamical trajectories that are generated by the action of a 1-parameter subgroup of the symmetry group.
 More intuitively, they correspond here to motions of the point vortices which are stationary in a steadily rotating frame.
 In other words, the motion of a relative equilibrium corresponds to a rigid rotation of $N$ point vortices about some axis (which we always take to be the $z$-axis).
-In the same way as equilibria are critical points of the Hamiltonian $H$, relative equilibria are critical points of the restrictions of $H$ to the level sets $\Phi^{-1}(\mu)$.
+In the same way as equilibria are critical points of the Hamiltonian $H$, relative equilibria are critical points of the restrictions of $H$ to the level sets of $\Phi$.
 Section \ref{intro} is devoted to a description of the system of point vortices on the sphere, and to an outline of stability theory for relative equilibria.
-The appropriate concept of stability for relative equilibria of Hamiltonian system is Lyapunov stability \emph{modulo a subgroup}.
-The stability study is realized using on one hand the \emph{energy momentum method} \cite{Pa92,Or98} which consists of computing the eigenvalues of a certain Hessian, and leads to \emph{nonlinear} stability results, and on the other hand a linear study computing the eigenvalues of the linearization of the equations of motion.
-To this end, we block diagonalize these matrices using a suitable basis, the \emph{symmetry adapted basis} (Section \ref{basis}), which makes use of the specific dihedral isotropy subgroup of the relative equilibrium.
+The appropriate concept of stability for relative equilibria of Hamiltonian system is Lyapounov stability \emph{modulo a subgroup}.
+The stability study is realized using on one hand the \emph{energy-momentum method} \cite{Pa92,Or98} which consists of computing the eigenvalues of a certain Hessian, and leads to \emph{nonlinear} stability results, and on the other hand a linear study computing the eigenvalues of the linearization of the equations of motion.
+To both these ends, we block diagonalize these matrices using a suitable basis, the \emph{symmetry adapted basis} (Section \ref{sec:basis}), which makes use of the specific dihedral symmetry of the relative equilibrium.
+This is equivalent to noting that the matrices (or certain submatrices) are \emph{circulant}, as used in \cite{CMS03}.
+The symmetry adapted basis splits the tangent space to the phase space into a number of modes, from $\ell=0$ to $\ell=[n/2]$ (where $n$ is the number of vortices in the ring), and calculations can proceed separately for each mode.
+Moreover, the symmetry is also used to apply the energy-momentum method as it helps distinguish on which subspaces computations are needed.
+In Section \ref{sec:symmetry+bifurcations} we outline the different bifurcations which occur in this system: symmetric pitchforks, Hamiltonian Hopf bifurcations and those bifurcations which occur due to the `geometry of reduction'---those occurring in a neighbourhood of points with zero momentum.

-The remaining five sections each treat one of five different types of relative equilibria, consisting of rings of identical vortices together with possible vortices at the poles, whose existence were proved in \cite{LMR01}.
+The remaining five sections each treat one of five different types of relative equilibrium, consisting of rings of identical vortices together with possible vortices at the poles, whose existence were proved in \cite{LMR01}.
 The notation for the different configurations is taken from the same source and is described at the end of the introduction.
 We now outline the main stability results.